a r t i s t ’ s b o o k

 a r t i s t ’ s s t a t e m e n t

-This sketchbook is an album of snapshots, of words and pages culled from history.
-It provides a glimpse into the progression of recorded language that has given us epics, histories, poetry, novels, records, guidelines and instruction, as well as change-inducing ideas.
+This sketchbook offered an album of snapshots, of words and pages culled from history.
+It provided a glimpse into the progression of recorded language that has given us epics, histories, poetry, novels, records, guidelines and instruction, as well as change-inducing ideas.

-BinaReCodings is also a flipbook.
-The opening phrase of the biblical Book of John has been translated into binary code.
+BinaReCodings was also a flipbook.
+The opening phrase of the biblical Book of John was translated into binary code.
 This high-tech, yet somehow primitive form is the very language that enabled the inception of computers and our modern inter-networked world.
-But here “the Word” is, instead, “the word” – the human facility for language – and this phrase, segmented over 16 pages, provides the thread along which key moments from our written past have been strung.
-Typewritten lines and a reproduced computer card motif (with hand-cut punches) extend the information transfer theme.
+But here “the Word” was, instead, “the word” – the human facility for language – and this phrase, segmented over 16 pages, provided the thread along which key moments from our written past were strung.
+Typewritten lines and a reproduced computer card motif (with hand-cut punches) extended the information transfer theme.

 b o o k d e t a i l s